 Why is it important to get help for paternal depression?

-Paternal depression can take a toll on fathers and their families.
-Depression among dads is associated with:
+Paternal postpartum depression can take a toll on fathers and their families.
+Depression in new dads is associated with:

 - Poor bonding between father and children.